IDEMSInternational/parenttext-goals-webhooks/docs/deploy-cloud-run.md

 Click _CONTINUE_, then click _DONE_.

 Create service account keys.
-Download them.
+Go to _IAM and admin_ > _Service accounts_; view details for the newly created service account.
+On the details page, select the _KEYS_ tab.
+Click _ADD KEY_ > _Create new key_.
+Make sure the _JSON_ option is selected, then click the _CREATE_ button.
+The new keys should be automatically downloaded.

 Reformat the contents of the credentials file so that they occupy only a single line.
 A tool called `jq` can be used to accomplish this.

 ```
 jq -c . {credentials_file} > single_line_credentials.json
 ```

+The credentials will be required when the Github Actions workflow is set up.

 ### Github